Michelin star restaurants Dubai: 18 Michelin-approved restaurants in Dubai

 How many Michelin star restaurants are in Dubai?

-There are 11 Michelin star restaurants in Dubai in total.
-Nine restaurants were awarded one Michelin star and two restaurants - Il Ristorante Niko Romito and STAY by Yannick Alleno - were awarded two Michelin stars.
+There are 14 Michelin star restaurants in Dubai in total.
+Nine restaurants were awarded one Michelin star and two restaurants - Il Ristorante Niko Romito and STAY by Yannick Alleno - were awarded two Michelin stars in 2022.
+In 2023, three more one Michelin star restaurants were awarded and Tresind Studio was upgraded from one star to two.

 The Michelin guide originated in France, so check out our pick of the best French restaurants in Dubai.
 Or jet on over to the nearby United Arab Emirates capital to take a look at the best restaurants in Abu Dhabi.